-I am waiting to see a rheumatologist to figure out if I do in fact have an autoimmune disorder, but in the meantime, I wanted to talk a bit about what autoimmune disorders are.
+I’m waiting to see a rheumatologist to figure out if I do in fact have an autoimmune disease.
+In the meantime, I wanted to talk a bit about what autoimmune diseases are.

-Autoimmune disorders occur when elements of the body’s natural immune system recognize certain types of normal cells in the body as foreign, and the immune system will then attack these cells much like it would attack an infectious agent (e.g. bacteria, virus) or a substance you’re allergic to.
+Autoimmune diseases occur when elements of the body’s natural immune system recognize certain types of normal cells in the body as foreign.
+The immune system will then attack these cells much like it would attack an infectious agent (e.g. bacteria, virus) or a substance you’re allergic to.
 Depending on the particular illness, difficult components of the immune system may be involved.

-The exact cause of autoimmune disorders isn’t known, and it appears to be a complex mix of genetics, environment, and probably a bit of just plain bad luck.
+The exact cause of autoimmune diseases isn’t known, and it appears to be a complex mix of genetics, environment, and probably just plain bad luck.
 Women are at higher risk than men, particularly women of childbearing age.
 Family history matters, but it doesn’t necessarily have to be the same illness.
-Any type of autoimmune disorder running in the family can boost your susceptibility.
+Any type of autoimmune condition running in the family can boost your susceptibility.
 Both of my parents have had autoimmune conditions at some point.

 What’s involved in making the diagnosis varies depending on the particular condition, and often it’s not easy.
 Sometimes the immune system will make antibodies as a way to target the part of the body it’s attacking, and the presence of these antibodies in the blood can aid in diagnosis.
 Blood tests for things like antibodies or other inflammatory markers vary in sensitivity and specificity, so it’s often a matter of trying to fit multiple different puzzle pieces together to find the best explanation.

-Some autoimmune conditions have quite specific symptoms, but in many cases symptoms can be vague and non-specific, and it can sometimes take years for people to be diagnosed.
+Some autoimmune conditions have quite specific symptoms, but in many cases, symptoms can be vague and non-specific.
+It can sometimes take years for people to be diagnosed.
 Type I diabetes is an example of a condition that can be diagnosed relatively quickly, while celiac disease often takes a long time to be diagnosed.
-Sometimes certain symptoms will make diagnosis easier; for example, there is a classic “butterfly” patterned rash on the face that is quite distinctive to lupus, although not everyone with the disorder presents with that symptom.
+Sometimes, certain symptoms will make diagnosis easier; for example, there’s a classic “butterfly” patterned rash on the face that is quite distinctive to lupus.
+However, not everyone with the disorder presents with that symptom.

 I’m curious to see how it will go with the rheumatologist.
 My gut instinct is lupus since it seems like it would explain some of the weird things I’ve been experiencing, but it’s really not an area I know enough about for my gut to have any idea what it’s talking about.
 So we shall see.